-- 1. Siblings of OLL students who are OLL parishioners - 2.
-Applicants from OLL parish - 3.
-Siblings of current OLL students from other parishes - 4.
-Siblings of OLL students who are non-Catholic - 5.
-Catholic applicants that are children or siblings of alumni - 6.
-Applicants from other parishes - 7.
-Non-Catholic applicants
+- Current students will automatically receive a place in the next grade level. - 2.
+Siblings of OLL students who are OLL parishioners. - 3.
+Applicants from OLL parish. - 4.
+Siblings of current OLL students from other parishes. - 5.
+Siblings of OLL students who are non-Catholic. - 6.
+Catholic applicants that are children or siblings of alumni. - 7.
+Applicants from other parishes. - 8.
+Non-Catholic applicants.